 Valient Vanilla vs. Charging Chocolate: The Age-Old Debate

 The first recorded meeting of chocolate and vanilla was during the first meeting of the Spanish explorer Hernan Cortes and the Aztec Emperor, Montezuma.
 Ever since then, the debate has raged on.
+Chocolate vs. vanilla!

-Like politics, most people know their preference.
+Like politics, most people know their preferences.
 But which is better for your health?
 Today we are looking beyond the taste of our most decadent desserts to examine the health benefits and concerns of these two winning flavors.